-The project idea is to generate a new impulse for Helsingborg.
+The design’s concept is to generate a new impulse for Helsingborg.
 It will not be just a place where to work, but we promote an integrated mix of uses where to live, experiment, collaborate and invest, generating a proper innovative public hub that attracts creative minds.

 The proposal will both support the local businesses and craftsmanships, by providing suitable type of spaces and enable local people to forge meaningful long-term connections.

 The former industrial warehouse for the storage of naval goods will become a new dynamic urban area where people converge into a continuous flow and where the public realm extends under the roofs and behind the facades of the built surfaces.

 From a typical industrial pier to projects in continuous movement where everybody can be involved.

 Magasin 405’s first aim is to complement Oceanhamnen’s residential masterplan providing a social relocation.
 We propose first to re-connect the warehouse to the harbour’s promenade conferring Magasin 405 again an important and contemporary role.